lux-group/fn-sfmc-schedules/README.md

 ## Deployment

-To update the function run:
+###To update the function run:
-run:
 ```
 $ bash updateFunction.bash
 ```

-This will update the code being executed by the lambda function.
+This will update the configuration and the code being executed by the lambda function.

-In order to do this the script will:

-1. Zip the src dir into a zip file
-2. Base64 encode the given zip file
-3. Update the config.json file with the given base64 value
-4. Use this updated json file to update the function

-To deploy the function for the first time run:
+###To deploy the function for the first time run:

 ```
 $ bash createFunction.bash